Getting ready to bring home our baby

 Again congrats with your new baby!

-Get a crate one of my adopted OES spent most of her life in a crate and hates it but for her own safty I put her in when we were gone she howeled and cried but it saved me tripe to the EV I am sure Good luck and enjoy your new boy How exciting Very Happy
+Get a crate one of my adopted OES spent most of her life in a crate and hates it but for her own safty I put her in when we were gone she howeled and cried but it saved me tripe to the EV I am sure Good luck and enjoy your new boy How exciting :D

 I agree with Cindy - and you never know he may feel safer in the crate because its what he knows.